Zoe Gregory Dons Skimpy Lingerie Set And Flaunts Her Booty On Instagram

 British fitness model and adult film star Zoe Gregory has been turning heads since she alleged that Alex Rodriguez had been sexting with her shortly before he proposed to Jennifer Lopez.
 Those headlines caused a brief frenzy and seem to have mostly subsided already, but Gregory continues to do her thing and get people buzzing in her own way.
 Her latest couple of Instagram posts certainly seem to show that she knows exactly how to get people talking.

 Over the weekend, Gregory shared a couple of sultry shots to her Instagram page that got pulses racing.
-In the first, Zoe is photographed from behind as she dons a black lingerie set.
+In the first photo, Zoe is photographed from behind as she dons a black lingerie set.

 Zoe is wearing thong panties that show off her tattoos and curvy derriere along with a black lace or mesh bra.
 She is also wearing what appears to be thigh-high stockings and she has her long, blonde hair piled up in a high ponytail as she looks over her shoulder and shoots the camera a sultry gaze.